Consider using AbortController in JavaScript and React

 The

-is created and passed to thefetch
+AbortControlleris created and passed to thefetchrequest. -

 When the component unmounts, the cleanup function cancels the ongoing fetch request by calling